 Tignes is one of France's highest and therefore most respected ski resorts.
 Snow is as close to guaranteed as possible and there are slopes suited to all level of winter sports enthusiasts.
 Because I didn't get much chance to ski, I was able to spend a fair amount of time getting to know Tignes Val Claret and its many pancake-serving cafes (and still head back to the hotel for afternoon tea ... greedy, I know).
 There are bars and restaurants to suit everyone, from those looking for a quiet coffee to the night owls wanting to party until the early hours.
 The shops are great, both for souvenirs and for sports equipment, and there's a couple of supermarkets if the pancakes and cakes are not enough to keep your blood sugar levels high enough.

-You can read a little more about things to do in Tignes in this post - Can You Go On A Ski Holiday And Not Ski - and in this review from Travel Club Elite.
+You can read a little more about things to do in Tignes in this post - Can You Go On A Ski Holiday And Not Ski.

 We thoroughly enjoyed our first family skiing trip with Mark Warner and I really can't see it being our last.
 We loved the Chalet Hotel L'Ecrin and thought that Tignes Val Claret was just lovely.
 Skiing holidays are not inexpensive but they are certainly fun.
 Mark Warner have just released their 2015/2016 schedule and have many early booking offers.
 It's also well worth following the Mark Warner Facebook page as they tend to post last minute offers too.